Infinite Diameter Confidence Sets in Hedges' Publication Bias Model: Hedges' publication bias model

 Interpreting Hedges' publication bias model is easy.
 When the editor receives a study with \textit{p}-value $u$, she finds the $k$ such that $u\in(\alpha_{k-1},\alpha_{k}]$ and accepts with probability $\rho^{k}$.
 Since $\rho^{1}=1$, she always accepts when $u\in[0,\alpha_{1}]$.
 The vector $\rho$ is non-increasing since a publication decision based solely on \textit{p}-values should always act favorably towards lower \textit{p}-values.
 The parameters $(\theta_{0},\tau,\rho)$ of the model are identified when $\alpha$ is fixed \citep[Web Appendix A]{moss2019modelling}.

+{It is probably not possible to generalize the results of this paper to selection models that do no follow the step function model.
+Lemma \ref{lem:generalized shifted exponential}, about the truncated normal, is crucial in the proof of our main result, Theorem \ref{thm:general publication bias}.
+Truncated densities only appear in step function models, not models with continuous selection functions, such as the Probit selection function of \cite{Copas2013-qi} or the one-parameter selection functions of \cite{Preston2004-pv}.}

 Hedges' publication bias model allows both for non-significant studies to be published and allows the editor to act differently towards different cutoffs such as $\alpha=0.025$ and $\alpha=0.05$.
-In addition, the model can approximate any non-increasing selection function $w$ by increasing the number of steps.
+In addition, the model can approximate any non-increasing selection function $w$ by increasing the number of steps. {In applications, the parameters $\mu$, $\tau$, and $\rho$ are estimated from the data, while $\alpha$ is fixed by the researcher, for instance at $\alpha = (0.025, 0.05, 1)$.
+We recommend using these cutoffs, as it is well known that applied journals frequently demand statistical significance at this level.
+Since both two-sided and one-sided \emph{p}-values occur, we need to include $0.025$ in addition to $0.05$.}

 We can write Hedges' model as a mixture model on the form

 Where $f^{k},k\leq K$ are normal densities truncated to $(\Phi^{-1}(1-\alpha_{k-1}),\Phi^{-1}(1-\alpha_k)]$, and $\pi^{k}$ are mixture probabilities, i.e., $\pi^{k}>0$ for each $k$ and $\sum_{k=1}^{K}\pi^{k}=1$.
 The mixture probabilities $\pi^{k}$ are functions of $(\theta_{0},\tau,\sigma_{i},\rho)$, see the appendix (p. \pageref{eq:pi_i formula}) for their formula.